Starting a centre-based ECE service

 3. Develop job descriptions.
 It may be useful to look at job descriptions from other ECE services, where possible.

 4. Decide what salary rates and conditions you will offer.
 It may be useful to find out about salaries paid and conditions offered in other ECE services in your area.
-(See ‘Help with employment issues’ below.)
+(See ‘Help with employment issues’ and 'Pay Equity and Pay Parity' below.)

 5. Every employee must have a written employment agreement.
 It can be either an individual agreement or a collective agreement.
 Decide what form the draft employment agreement between staff and the service will take.